Dacian bracelets: Multi-spiral types

 This type of Dacian bracelet originated in the Bronze Age.
 The hoard found in 1980 at Hinova includes two such bracelets.
-Multi-spiral types can be dated to the early Hallstatt periodand comprises also open and closed-end bracelets.
+Multi-spiral types can be dated to the early Hallstatt period and comprises also open and closed-end bracelets.
 One of the spiral bracelets from Hinova weighed 261.55 grams and the other 497.13 grams.
 The former, made of a thinner and narrower gold leaf, had a decoration consisting of two furrows cut along the edges and separated by a median crest.
 A similar decoration, of a furrow along the median line, decorates a metal bracelet from the deposit found at Sânnicolau Român, dated to the second period of the Bronze Age.

 Finds from Dacia include spiral bracelets made of double gold wire, the largest of which weighed nearly a hundred grams.
 Gold spiral bracelets of this type have been discovered in Transylvania and Banat, spanning a long period which begins with the very late phase of the Bronze Age and ends with the middle Hallstatt.
 Similar pieces made of bronze were discovered in the deposit of bronze objects at Sacot-Slatioara.

 The multi-spiral bracelet type spans a long period of time that includes all Hallstattian stages.